Dart-Code/Website/_docs/settings.md

 ## dart.analysisServerFolding
 **Default:** `true`.
 <br />
-Whether to use folding data from the Dart analysis server instead of the built-in VS Code indent-based folding.
+Whether to use folding data from the Dart Analysis Server instead of the built-in VS Code indent-based folding.

 ## dart.analyzeAngularTemplates
 **Default:** `true`.